-The Frenchman turned home Fabio Coentrao's cross in the first half to seal a win against Pep Guardiola's side, which dominated possession but failed to find a breakthrough
+The Frenchman turned home Fabio Coentrao's cross in the first half to seal a win against Pep Guardiola's side, who dominated possession but failed to find a breakthrough

 The France international poked home Fabio Coentrao's cross in the first half for the only goal of the game to inflict only a second defeat in the competition for Pep Guardiola's side, and his first as a coach at Santiago Bernabeu.